 - Main villain of The Dead Pit is an undead former surgeon of a mental hospital who with his zombies seeks out to remove everyones brains.

-- Return To House On Haunted Hill has the ever-so-evil Dr. Vannacutt.
-See for yourself.
+- Return to House on Haunted Hill has the ever-so-evil Dr. Vannacutt.

 - The evil medical staff abduct people, kill them and steal their organs in The X-Files: I Want to Believe.